gnu-octave/pkg-octave-doc/README.md

 * fields of structures: it is best practice to write them as `@var{structure_name}.@qcode{field_name}` which appears in the command window as `structure_name.field_name` and in HTML as <var>structure_name</var>.<code>field_name</code>.
 In bootstrap 5, the `<code>` tag is not highlighted and it looks better than here :smiley:.

-* Avoid nesting `@itemize` and `multitable` blocks because they are not parsed correctly by `texi2html`.
+* Avoid nesting `@itemize` and `@multitable` blocks because they are not parsed correctly by `texi2html`.
 You can achieve the same visual result by segmenting them.

 * Table columns in HTML use dynamic width, os if you wish to maintain the required width for better visualization, add extra empty `@tags` inbetween.